How to Share Videos Privately Online With a Secure Platform

 Secure Paywall with Payments Security

 For some of your videos, you may want to protect the monetized video content so you can charge users for its access.

 Whether you offer subscription-based access or pay-per-view content, a secure paywall that offers safe payment processing is essential.
 You want your viewers to be able to trust that their credit card information isn’t going to get stolen when they use your website.

-A secure paywall that utilizes high-end encryption and protection measures increases their confidence in your website and keeps your video monetization efforts protected from prying eyes at the same time.
+A secure paywall that uses high-end encryption and protection measures increases their confidence in your website and keeps your video monetization efforts protected from prying eyes at the same time.